BitEU/LiveLedger/README.md

 **Preserve Mode (`p`)**: Save formulas as text
 - Formulas are saved as text strings with their original expressions
-- Best for backing up your work or sharing with other WinSpread users
+- Best for backing up your work or sharing with other LiveLedger users
 - Maintains the logic and structure of your spreadsheet
 - Example: A cell containing `=SUM(A1:A5)` saves as `"=SUM(A1:A5)"`